 If you hold a HAVO or VWO diploma, requirements may be imposed on the subject cluster and/or subjects.
 The Central Student Administration (CSA) checks whether your diploma meets the subject cluster and/or subject requirements that currently apply.
 If this is not the case, there is a deficiency (shortcoming).
-You may have already made up for the deficiency by taking additional courses.
+You may already have made up for this shortcoming by taking additional courses.
 The CSA will only be able to provide you with this information after you've submitted an application for enrolment through Studielink and it has checked your diploma.
-You must do so before 1 June 2024 to give you time to potentially sit a deficiency test if you do not meet the requirements.
-More information can be found under 2.15: deficiency test.
+You must do so before 1 June 2025 to give you time to potentially sit a deficiency test if you do not meet the requirements.
+You can find more information in section 2.15.
 For more information on HAVO and VWO subject cluster and subject requirements, click here.